thatcherty/SFILS_Assign1/scripts/README.md

 DROP COLUMN within_county;
 ```

-I considered doing this with the month and year columns, but opted out.
+I considered changing the month and year columns from strings to ints, but opted out.
 This was not impacting the ability to query; however, it would be beneficial to modify when ordering by date.

 I decided to add a few indexes to the patrons table for values that may be used to commonly search.